bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/articles/wordpress-vs-headless-cms.md.md

 4. Communities

 WordPress has been used to create several community websites that may be seen online.
-Fresh Apps is a good example; while it appears to be a standard website, it has about 40,000 registered individuals who contribute to the published apps by making them “fresh.”
+Fresh Apps is a good example; while it appears to be a standard website, it has about 40,000 registered individuals who contribute to the published apps by making them "fresh.”
 This is only possible if the user is logged in, demonstrating the community component that WordPress can offer to your website.

 5. Business